Privacy Policy

 Purpose:

-This cookie collects information about your actions on websites that have a Vimeo video embedded.
+This cookie collects information about your actions on websites that have an embedded Vimeo video.

 Expiry date: